 In late December 2022, the Brazilian government announced draft legislation that would radically change its transfer pricing rules, finally conforming to the internationally accepted arm’s length principle under the OECD Transfer Pricing Guidelines.
-While this draft legislation is still pending passage by Brazil’s newly elected government and Brazilian parliament, multinational enterprises (“MNEs”) with intercompany transactions involving related parties in Brazil should anticipate that changes – including new transfer pricing methods and documentation requirements, and considerable changes to the treatment of intangible assets, financial transactions, and business restructuring — are coming soon.
+While this draft legislation is still pending passage by Brazil’s newly elected government and Brazilian Congress, multinational enterprises (“MNEs”) with intercompany transactions involving related parties in Brazil should anticipate that changes – including new transfer pricing methods and documentation requirements, and considerable changes to the treatment of intangible assets, financial transactions, and business restructuring — are coming soon.
 Now is the time to model the potential impact of the new transfer pricing rules and prepare accordingly.

 Here is what you need to know.